JN Foundation offers opportunity for tertiary scholarships

 |

-KINGSTON, Jamaica— JN Foundation has announced that students attending tertiary institutions can now apply for one-year scholarships to universities and colleges in Jamaica.
+THE JN Foundation is inviting students attending tertiary institutions to apply for one-year scholarships to attend universities and colleges in Jamaica.

-Prospective applicants are advised that the deadline for application submission is September 3, and they can access the application through the foundation's website at https://www.jnfoundation.com/jn-scholarships/.
+The deadline for the submission of application is September 3.
+Prospective applicants are invited to access the application on the JN Foundation's website at: www.jnfoundation.com/jn-scholarships/.

+To be eligible for the scholarships, applicants must be Jamaican; should have completed one year at one of the eligible institutions; and have a minimum Grade Point Average (GPA) of 3.0.

 Claudine Allen, general manager of the JN Foundation, said the scholarships provide the Jamaica National Group another opportunity to invest in the future of Jamaica.

 “The scholarship recipients represent our nation's future, because an educated population secures a brighter future for our country.
-It also provides our young people with the skills and self-confidence they need, to seek out economic opportunities,” she said in a release.
+It also provides our young people with the skills and self-confidence they need to seek out economic opportunities,” she affirmed.

-The release stated that applicants must be Jamaican; should have completed one year at one of the eligible institutions; and have a minimum Grade Point Average (GPA) of 3.0.

-The scholarship is open to students at any of the following institutions: The University of the West Indies, The University of Technology, Northern Caribbean University, the Edna Manley School of the Visual and Performing Arts, The College of Agriculture, Science & Education, Caribbean Maritime Institute, the University of the Commonwealth Caribbean and teachers' colleges.

-These tertiary scholarships are the most recent scholastic offerings by the JN Foundation, which will award students with five-year scholarships in September, in recognition of their outstanding performance in this year's Primary Exit Profile (PEP).
+These tertiary scholarships are the most recent scholastic offerings by the JN Foundation, which will award students with five-year scholarships in September, in recognition of their outstanding performance in this year's Primary Exit Profile, otherwise known as PEP.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login